Home | Volume 48 | Article number 169

 Incident reporting: to better understand incident frequency, we asked participants about the number of RTIs they encountered in the past three months.
 We then asked LFRs the number of RTIs where they assisted bystanders.

-First aid kit supply usage and appropriateness: we then proceeded to include five item usage questions.
+First aid kit supplies usage and appropriateness: we then proceeded to include five item usage questions.
 These free-response questions asked participants how frequently they used the referenced kit item over the past three months to determine decay.
 The first question fell under the category “scene safety” to assess glove usage.
 The second question fell under the category “victim transport” to assess towel usage.
 The third question fell under the category “fracture splinting” to assess wooden splinting board usage.
 The fourth and fifth questions fell under the category “hemorrhage control” to assess gauze/bandage usage and pen/tourniquet usage.

-First aid kit supply appropriateness: our survey included five sentiment questions assessing kit item appropriateness following the corresponding kit usage question, asking LFRs if they agreed that the specific item is an important part of the kit based on their experience as LFRs.
+First aid kit supplies appropriateness: our survey included five sentiment questions assessing kit item appropriateness following the corresponding kit usage question, asking LFRs if they agreed that the specific item is an important part of the kit based on their experience as LFRs.
 These questions utilized Likert items (strongly agree, agree, neutral, disagree, strongly disagree).

 New potential item sentiment questions: our survey then included five sentiment questions relating to new potential kit items to determine a need for additional supplies not previously included in LFR kits.
 These questions also utilized Likert scales.
 New potential first aid kit additions included items that had appeared in previous BLS and prehospital trauma life support (PHTLS) curricula including two water bottles of water, alcohol wipes/hand sanitizer, tape, printed-out quick reference instructional sheets instructions (detailing recovery positions and triage instructions), and traffic cones which were derived from prior basic life support (BLS) and prehospital trauma life support (PHTLS) curricula [30-32].
 A free-response question was also included for respondents to note and describe potential first aid kit additional items they felt would be useful.